youkwhd/youkwhd.com/_posts/finding-second-largest-number-using-javascript.md

 };
 ```

-### how does this method work?
+## How does this method work?

-same as the first method, the function `findSecondLargestNum` will take a parameter, an array filled with numbers.

-then as the code above said, it will find the largest number first.

-after so, it will try to find the second largest number by iterating over the array.
+same as the first method, the function `findSecondLargestNum` will take a parameter, an array filled with numbers.Then as the code above said, it will find the largest number first, after so, it will try to find the second largest number by iterating over the array.

 the condition is here explained:
 if the current array index value is less than the `biggestNum`, and not already in the `historyArr` (historyArr is an array of all the numbers that has been iterated through) then the `secondLargest` will be the current index. so then the final output would be: *90*.

 if you see the variable `secondLargest`, it contains the number **0**, but why? the number **0** could mean `false`, so if there is no 'the second largest number', it would just return **0** instead of `arr[0]`.

-### conclusion
+## Conclusion

 there is a lot of ways to get the second largest number, here i provide some of the 'easy way to understand' methods, hapi hacking.